laurent22/joplin/readme/gsoc2022/index.md

 Coming up with an interesting idea is probably the most difficult part.
 It should be something interesting for Joplin, for Open Source in general and for you.
 And it must be something that you can realistically achieve in the time available to you.

 A good start is finding out what the most pressing issues are in the projects in which you are interested.
 Join the forum and subscribe to GitHub repository for that project or go into its discourse channel: meet developers and your potential mentor, as well as start learning the code-base.
-We recommend strongly getting involved in advance of the beginning of GSoC, and we will look favourably on contributors from contributors who have already started to act like Open Source developers.
+We recommend strongly getting involved in advance of the beginning of GSoC, and we will look favourably on applications from contributors who have already started to act like Open Source developers.

 ## Contributor proposal guidelines